MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/pricing-management-overview.md

 ---
-title: Pricing management overview (preview)
+title: Pricing management overview (deprecated)
 description: Access an overview of the Pricing management module in Microsoft Dynamics 365 Supply Chain Management, including a list of challenges.
+This article describes functionality that has been deprecated.
+We recommend that you use the Unified pricing management module instead.
 author: sherry-zheng
 ms.author: chuzheng
 ms.topic: overview